jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

     (ii) the person's accommodation costs (as defined in section 61E) or care (other than care in his or her own home) is wholly or partly funded under the New Zealand Public Health and Disability Act 2000.
 (2C) For the avoidance of doubt, nothing in paragraph (b) of subsection (2B) prevents the payment of a disability allowance to a person to whom that paragraph applies for expenses that are not costs of residential care services supplied to that person.
 (3) Before a disability allowance is granted under this section, the chief executive may require the applicant, or the spouse or partner or child of the applicant, as the case may require, to be examined by a medical practitioner nominated by the chief executive for the purpose.
-(4) Despite anything to the contrary in this section, the chief executive may, in the chief executive's discretion, refuse to grant a disability allowance or may terminate a disability allowance already granted or may grant a disability allowance at a reduced rate, if the applicant is in receipt of a war disablement pension under the War Pensions Act 1954, or an entitlement under the Accident Compensation Act 2001, or an overseas pension or periodical allowance which the chief executive deems to be analogous to such war disablement pension or entitlement, in respect of a disability which gives rise to an application for a disability allowance under this section.
+(4) Despite anything to the contrary in this section, the chief executive may, in the chief executive's discretion, refuse to grant a disability allowance or may terminate a disability allowance already granted or may grant a disability allowance at a reduced rate, if the applicant is in receipt of a disablement pension under Part 3, or an entitlement under Part 4, of the Veterans' Support Act 2014, or an entitlement under the Accident Compensation Act 2001, or an overseas pension or periodical allowance which the chief executive deems to be analogous to such war disablement pension or entitlement, in respect of a disability which gives rise to an application for a disability allowance under this section.
 (5) Notwithstanding anything in this section but subject to section 68A, if—the chief executive shall grant a special disability allowance at the rate specified in Schedule 19 to the recipient for the purpose of defraying expenses arising from the hospitalisation of the spouse or partner.
   (a) a person who is married or in a civil union or in a de facto relationship (the recipient) is in receipt of New Zealand superannuation or a veteran's pension, or of a supported living payment on the ground of sickness, injury, disability, or total blindness, or jobseeker support, or a related emergency benefit; and
   (b) the recipient's spouse or partner is either—